jessicarush/javascript-notes/built-in_objects.md

 console.log(halloween);
 // 2018-10-31T07:00:00.000Z
 ```

-Once you've created a Date object, the following methods can be used to get and set the time and date it represents:
+Once you've created a Date object, the following methods (these are just a few) can be used to get and set the time and date it represents:

 `getDate()`, `setDate()` - returns/sets day of the month (0-31)
 `getDay()` - returns day of the week (0-6)